mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Arguments:

-* element  - (mixed) An Element or the string id of an Element to apply the transition to.
+1. element  - (mixed) An Element or the string id of an Element to apply the transition to.
-* property - (string) The CSS property to transition.
+2. property - (string) The CSS property to transition, for example 'width', 'color', 'font-size', 'border', etc.
-* options  - (object, optional) The <Fx> options object.
+3. options  - (object, optional) The <Fx> options object.

 ### Properties:

+* element - (element) The element being transitioned.
 * property - (string) The property being transitioned.

 ### Notes:

-* Colors must be in hex format.
+* Any CSS property that can be set with Element:setStyle can be transitioned with Fx.Tween.
+* If a property is not mathematically calculable, like border-style or background-image, it will be set immediately upon start of the transition.

 ### See Also: